 - 1 8-ounce jar of roasted red bell peppers, drained

-- 1 Tbsp smoked paprika (preferred) or sweet paprika
+- 1 tablespoon smoked paprika (preferred) or sweet paprika

-- 2-3 Tbsp sherry vinegar or red wine vinegar
+- 2-3 tablespoons sherry vinegar or red wine vinegar

 To use romesco sauce, mix with pasta, shrimp, chicken or vegetables either before or after they are cooked, much like you would a pesto.